Deep composition of tensor-trains using squared inverse Rosenblatt transports: Introduction

-The FTT factorisation works best when the correlations between random variables are \emph{local}, i.e., the correlation decays with the distance between the indices of the variables.
-In the extreme case of independent random variables, the joint density factorises into the product of marginal densities exactly.
-However, high-dimensional random variables of interest often have concentrated density functions and exhibits complicated nonlinear interactions, which cause a significant challenge for constructing the FTT factorisation.
-In such cases, one may need a FTT with high ranks to approximate the target probability density with sufficient accuracy, which in turn requires a rather large number of target density evaluations during the FTT construction.
-Inspired by deep neural networks, in Section \ref{sec:dirt} we present a multi-layer \emph{deep inverse Rosenblatt transport} (DIRT) to circumvent this challenge by building a composition of monotonic mappings guided by a sequence of bridging measures with increasing complexity.
-See Figure \ref{fig:dirt-cartoon} for an illustration of this idea.
-At each layer of DIRT, we aim to obtain a composition of inverse Rosenblatt transports, denoted by $T_0 \circ T_1 \circ \cdots \circ T_k$, such that the pushforward of the reference measure under this composition is a close approximation of the $k$-th bridging measure $\nu_k$.
+In Section \ref{sec:dirt}, we circumvent the second challenge by introducing a multi-layer \emph{deep inverse Rosenblatt transport} (DIRT) that builds a composition of SIRTs guided by a sequence of bridging measures with increasing complexity.
+We illustrate this idea in Figure \ref{fig:dirt-cartoon}.
+At each layer of DIRT, we aim to obtain a composition of SIRTs, denoted by $T_0 \circ T_1 \circ \cdots \circ T_k$, such that the pushforward of the reference measure under this composition is a close approximation of the $k$-th bridging measure $\nu_k$.
 The existing composition $T_0 \circ T_1 \circ \cdots \circ T_k$ offers a nonlinear transformation of coordinates that can effectively capture the correlations and support of the next bridging measure $\nu_{k+1}$.
-As shown in Figure \ref{fig:dirt-cartoon}, the density of the pullback measure, $(T_0 \circ T_1 \circ \cdots \circ T_k)^\sharp \, \nu_{k+1}$, can have a much simpler structure for building the FTT factorisation compared with the density of $\nu_{k+1}$.
-This way, we can then factorise the density of $(T_0 \circ T_1 \circ \cdots \circ T_k)^\sharp \, \nu_{k+1}$ to define the incremental mapping $T_{k+1}$ such that $(T_{k+1})_\sharp \, \mref = (T_0 \circ T_1 \circ \cdots \circ T_k)^\sharp \, \nu_{k+1}$.
-In Section \ref{sec:dirt}, we also discuss strategies that can embed \emph{general reference measures} rather than the uniform reference measure in DIRT to avoid complicated boundary layers.
+As a result, the density of the pullback measure, $(T_0 \circ T_1 \circ \cdots \circ T_k)^\sharp \, \nu_{k+1}$, can have a much simpler structure for building the TT decomposition compared with the density of $\nu_{k+1}$.
+We can then factorise the density of $(T_0 \circ T_1 \circ \cdots \circ T_k)^\sharp \, \nu_{k+1}$ to define the incremental mapping $T_{k+1}$ such that $(T_{k+1})_\sharp \, \mref = (T_0 \circ T_1 \circ \cdots \circ T_k)^\sharp \, \nu_{k+1}$.
+This way, DIRT is capable of characterising random variables with concentrated density functions by factorising a sequence of less complicated density functions in transformed coordinates.
+To further improve the efficiency, we also present strategies that can embed \emph{general reference measures} rather than the uniform reference measure to avoid complicated boundary layers during DIRT construction.
+Moreover, we can show that the DIRT construction is robust to TT approximation errors in various statistical divergences, in the sense that the error bounds on a range of divergences is a linear combination of errors of TT decompositions involved in the DIRT construction process.